Informational interviews offer a way for you to learn more about a major, career field, industry, or organization of interest!

 You can ask to interview anyone, but many find it easiest to start with their immediate newtork, like family, family friends, and their friends' parents.
 Alumni also love staying in touch with the UVA community by offering tips and advice to current students.
 Learn various ways to connect with alumni below on this page.

 What questions can I ask?

 Most informational interviews are scheduled for 20-30 minutes, so select the questions you're most interested in learning about prior to the conversation.
-Choose questions from this sample list of informational interviewing questions and feel free to add some of your own.
+Check out the additional resources below for sample questions you might ask.

 How do I end an informational interview?